 Melancholic features – dominated by sadness, worsened moods in the morning, early wakening, agitation, sluggishness, and guilt.

 Anxious distress — she’s worried about loss of control over situations or events, more agitated and restless.

 Atypical depression — A person with atypical major depression is able to be cheered up by individual situations but returns back to the depressed state shortly afterward, has an increased appetite, sleeps more, and feels lethargic or heavy.

 Getting Mental Health Help for Your Teen

-If your daughter is at risk of harming herself or taking her life, call the National Suicide Lifeline at 1-800-273-8255 or go to their website.
+If your daughter is at risk of harming herself or taking her life, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
 If the risk is immediate, call 911.

 To find a therapist, use the Psychology Today search tool.